 Cierva Cove boasts jaw dropping icebergs and a glaciated backdrop.
-A massive glacial face regularly calves into the bay, leaving often spectacular floating ice.
+A massive glacial face regularly calves into the bay, and the floating ice can be quite spectacular.
 Seals can be spotted on ice floes, and later in the season, humpback whales occasionally feed in the icy waters.